Te Whatu Ora: Cutbacks

 On 15 April 2025, the Public Service Association disclosed that Health NZ had proposed cutting 338 roles in its people and culture team, reducing the unit from 1,632 to 1,294 personnel.
 In response to queries by Radio New Zealand, Health NZ's interim chief human resources officer Fiona McCarthy stated that the agency was focusing on strengthening its frontline services in order to meet national health and mental health targets, with the goal of completing the changes by mid-2025.

 In mid July 2025, Health New Zealand announced plans to close Rauaroha Segar House, a publicly-funded mental health facility in Auckland's Khyber Pass.
 The closure will affect seven staff members and residents of Segar House.
-The Public Service Association's national secretary Fleur Fitzsimons and Labour's mental health spokesperson Ingrid Leary opposed the closure of Segar House, saying that it would have an adverse impact on staff and residents.
+The PSA's national secretary Fleur Fitzsimons and Labour's mental health spokesperson Ingrid Leary opposed the closure of Segar House, saying that it would have an adverse impact on staff and residents.
 The PSA also circulated a petition opposing Segar House's closure, which had attracted 2,600 signatures by 17 July.

+In mid-December 2025, Health Minister Simeon Brown ordered Health New Zealand's four regional divisions to set efficiency targets of between 2-4.9% in order to find NZ$510 million in cost-savings: Northern 3.7% ($170 million), Midland 2% ($55 million), Central 4.1% ($124 million) and Southern 4.9% ($161 million).
+These cuts would focus on "back office" functions, with the cost-savings being redirected towards patient care and meeting government health targets without making cuts to clinical care services.
+In response, the Association of Salaried Medical Specialists expressed concerns that further cutbacks would make it difficult for clinicians to care for patients.

+Car parking U-turn

+In mid-February 2026, Health New Zealand abandoned plans to charge market rates for hospital car parks.
+The health workers' unions, the Association of Salaried Medical Specialists and the New Zealand Nurses Organisation, welcomed the health service for listening to doctors and nurses.

+Artificial intelligence

+In February 2026 the Minister of Health, Simeon Brown, announced that AI scribes had been introduced in emergency departments throughout the country, after trials in Hawke's Bay and Whanganui emergency departments.
+It was claimed that the scribe allows each doctor to see one additional patient per shift.
+Dr Sylvia Boys, from the Association of Salaried Medical Specialists, raised concerns around patient privacy, and accuracy of AI transcriptions, and the functionality in situations where doctors are treating multiple patients.
+In March of the same year, mental health and addiction services staff in Rotorua Lakes District were told to stop using AI to assist with or write clinical notes due to security, privacy and accountability concerns.